gururaghav2925/Making-Player-to-collect-the-ammo-and-increase-the-bullet-count./README.md

-# 🎮 Ammo Collection and Bullet Spawn System in Unreal Engine
+# EX NO : 5 Ammo Collection and Bullet Spawn System in Unreal Engine

-## 🎯 Aim
+##  Aim
 To implement a gameplay feature where the player collects ammo pickups in the game world.
 Upon collecting ammo, the player's ammo count increases, enabling more bullet spawns (shots).

 ---

-## 🛠️ Procedure
+##  Procedure

 ### 1. Setup Player Character